What is dysphagia?

 Dysphagia means that you are having trouble swallowing.
 Dysphagia is not a disease but rather a symptom of a disease.
 Dysphagia can be caused by many things including stroke, Parkinson’s, respiratory disease, muscle disease, just to name a few.
 Dysphagia may also result from aging and sedentary lifestyle.

 I have a swallow problem.
 What next?

 Your primary care physician may refer you to a medical specialist depending on the anticipated cause of the dysphagia.
 For example, if the swallow problem is due to a stroke, you may be referred to a neurologist who cares for individuals who suffered a stroke.
-You may also be referred to a speech pathologist, the professional focused on the behavioral treatment of swallowing disorders.
+You may also be referred to a speech pathologist, the professional focused on the assessment and behavioral treatment of swallowing disorders.

 How do I find and evaluate the competence of a dysphagia therapist?

 It is likely that in your community, the speech pathologist with a specialty in evaluation and treatment of swallowing disorders is known by the physicians and other speech pathologists.
 There is also specialty certification.